Foreign Bodies in the Nose

 The most common symptom of a foreign body in the nose is nasal drainage.
 The drainage appears only on the side of the nose with the object, and often has a bad odor.
 In some cases, your child may also have a bloody nose.
 Sometimes a whistling sound can be heard while your child is breathing.

-Treatment of a foreign body in the nose involves prompt removal of the object by your child's primary care provider.
-Do not attempt to remove at home which may cause airway problems.
+Treatment of a foreign body in the nose involves prompt removal of the object by your child's primary care provider or otolaryngologist.
+Do not attempt to remove at home which may cause airway problems, including pushing the object further up the nose.

-The following are some of the techniques that may be used by your child's primary care provider to remove the object from the nose:
+The following are some of the techniques that may be used by your child's provider to remove the object from the nose:

 - Using a machine with suction to help pull the object out